CYCNO/wodo/readme.md

    mkdir C:\Users\<YourName>\.wodo
    move wodo.exe C:\Users\<YourName>\.wodo\
    ```
-4. Add the path to your `PATH` environment variable if not already included, then test with:
+4. Now test with:

    ```powershell
    wodo help
    ```
+> Add the path to your PATH environment variable if not already included

 ### For Linux